Be careful where you go to have your tattoo removed!

 For legal reasons, I cannot divulge the different brands that are inaccurately promoting the effectiveness of their laser machines for tattoo removal – but with the knowledge you’ve gained from this article, you can figure it out.

-The Quanta Q plus C is the machine, the brand chosen by the Vatican for fine art restoration and the one chosen by us for your art modification.
-It was also the first Q-switch laser company to introduce the homogenous beam for even energy dispersion.
+The Quanta Discovery Pico Plus, the brand chosen by the Vatican for fine art restoration and the one chosen by us for your art modification.
+It was also the first laser company to introduce the homogenous beam for even energy dispersion.
 A true gold standard product for tattoo removal.

 Renude Laser Clinic is also the only laser tattoo removal company in Sydney to use an additional laser, a 902 nanometre laser, for the sole purpose of healing.
 The use of this cold laser will help your body remove the shattered ink particles faster, significantly reducing pain and speeding up healing times.